shawnn10/Ghost_Chase/README.md

 Launch the game using your preferred setup method (RAW or .EXE).
 Control your character using the keyboard to navigate the haunted office.
-Move left/right: Arrow keys or A/D.
+Move left/right: Arrow keys currently the only movement option with no othe supported devices.
-Jump: Spacebar.
-Interact: E (for doors and keys).
+Interact: simply walk into them and the games collision system will handle it (for doors and keys).
 Collect all four keys to unlock the exit door while avoiding the ghost.
 Survive long enough to escape the haunted office!